 Must drivers be suspended pending the results?

 Ultimately, a driver is always subject to any restrictions placed by law enforcement officials, or by the FMCSA or DOT regulations.
 However, if a particular driver is not subject to restrictions from these agencies, then he or she can continue driving while awaiting the results of the post-accident drug screen.
-Individual employers may have differing policies in place.
+Individual employers may have different policies in place.

 When must alcohol tests be performed?